cambecc/drnglib/README.md

 To build the native libraries:

-NOTE: It is not necessary to build the native libraries unless you have made changes to the C++ code in the `drnglib/src/main/c++/` directory.
+NOTE: It is not necessary to build the native libraries unless you have made changes to the C code in the `drnglib/src/main/c/` directory.
 Building the native libraries is somewhat tedious because each library flavor must be built from a toolset for the associated operating system.
 This usually means a Windows install for .dll, Mac OSX for .dylib, and Linux for .so.
 To build one particular flavor:

 1. make sure the `JAVA_HOME` environment variable is defined to point to your Java 7 JDK
-2. from the `drnglib/src/main/c++/` directory, invoke the appropriate build script, e.g., `./build-macosx.sh`
+2. from the `drnglib/src/main/c/` directory, invoke the appropriate build script, e.g., `./build-macosx.sh`
 3. rebuild the java jar to incorporate your native library.
 From the `drnglib/` directory, do a maven build:
 `mvn clean install`